bell-kevin/testingRandomNumbers/README.md

 # TestingRandomNumbersProject
 S DEV 1060 Project

 A senior developer is working on a project and has asked you to do some testing for him.
 One of the methods in his project creates a random number between supplied minimum and maximum values.
 He has written the method that will create that random number, run it a few times, and thinks it looks good, but just to make sure, he has asked you to thoroughly test the method.
-That method looks like this:
+That method looks like this

 In Java: